-In the case of telecommunications equipment, we concentrated our efforts on proactively curtailing the power used for air-conditioning by, for example, conducting "airflow improvement" initiatives in the server and machinery rooms at communication and data center buildings and installing integrated air-conditioning control systems such as SmartDASH.
-In offices, we continued with the detailed energy-saving measures that had been implemented previously.
-By taking these initiatives we had a major effect and data center sales remained robust, ending in the results given above.
+In the case of telecommunications equipment, at DC buildings we realized the visualization of power usage in server and machinery rooms and concentrated our efforts on proactively curtailing the power used for air-conditioning by, for example, conducting "airflow improvement" initiatives and expanding the installation of integrated air-conditioning control systems such as SmartDASH.
+In offices, we conducted year-round energy-saving activities that showed awareness of workplace environments that facilitate work and operational efficiency.
+Significant beneficial effects are being obtained as a result of taking these initiatives.

-In fiscal 2016, the NTT Communications Group will continue to make a concerted effort to save energy.
-By deploying R&D technologies and introducing energy-saving rules and other new measures, we set a target for $CO_2$ emissions of 272,000 t- $CO_2$ or less.
+In fiscal 2017, the NTT Communications Group will continue to reduce CO2 emissions by means of new measures, such as energysaving activities, R&D technologies and energy-saving rules, and has set a target for CO2 emissions of 252,000 t-CO2 or less.

-At our overseas facilities, fiscal 2015 CO2 emissions showed an upward trend, totaling approximately 348,000 t-CO2 (approximately 338,000 t-CO2 for data centers and 10,000 t-CO2 for offices), reflecting a significant increase in demand for cloud services and data centers, the commencement of operations at new data centers, as well as the wider scope of calculation.
-We are working to reduce electricity use at overseas data centers by operating highly energy-efficient buildings and facilities, such as data-center buildings that have acquired LEED\2 certification.
+At our overseas facilities, fiscal 2016 CO2 emissions showed an upward trend, totaling approximately 421,000 t-CO2 (approximately 418,000 t-CO2 for DCs and 3,000 t-CO2 for offices), reflecting a significant increase in demand for cloud services and DCs, the commencement of operations at new DCs, as well as the wider scope of calculation.
+We are working to reduce electricity use at overseas DCs by operating highly energy-efficient buildings and facilities, such as DC buildings that have acquired LEED2 certification.
 To the same end in Japan, we are also rolling out high-performance solutions designed to reduce air-conditioning energy consumption.
-We will continue these measures in fiscal 2016.
+We will continue these measures in fiscal 2017.

-We are taking steps to consolidate the servers, air-conditioning, UPS, lighting, and other equipment and facilities previously set up and operated by customers at data centers with the aim of improving the efficiency of society's power consumption by providing energy-efficient data centers and cloud services.
+We are taking steps to consolidate the servers, air conditioning, UPS, lighting, and other equipment and facilities previously set up and operated by customers at DCs with the aim of improving the efficiency of society's power consumption by providing energy-efficient data centers and cloud services.

-- \1 CO2 emissions are calculated using the fiscal 2020 CO2 emission coefficient target of 0.33 kg-CO2 per kWh of the Federation of Electric Power Companies in Japan. - \2 An acronym for Leadership in Energy and Environmental Design, LEED is a certification system for entire buildings promoted by the U.S. Green Building Council that evaluates energy savings and environmental impact.
+- 1 CO2 emissions are calculated using the (June 2010) fiscal 2020 CO2 emission coefficient target of 0.33 kg-CO2 per kWh of the Federation of Electric Power Companies in Japan. - 2 The acronym for Leadership in Energy and Environmental Design, LEED is a certification system for entire buildings promoted by the U.S. Green Building Council that evaluates energy savings and environmental impact.